support@w4writers.com +44 7743 307695

 "Mr. Backlash, Mr. Backlash

-Just who do think I am
+Just who do you think I am?

 You raise my taxes, freeze my wages